rdaniel58/Image-Processing/README.md

 # Image-Processing
-Data visualization using Google Colab
+Data visualization projects I have completed using Google Colab.

-This repository contains personal image processing projects I have completed that showcase my understanding of image and data visualizaiton tools.
+This repository contains personal image processing projects that showcase my understanding of image and data visualizaiton tools.